 - a neurologist who specializes in MS

-- a neuropsychologist to help manage your mental function, like memory, focus, information processing, and problem solving
+- a neuropsychologist to help manage thinking ability, like memory, focus, information processing, and problem-solving

 - a physical therapist to work on overall strength, joint range of motion, coordination, and gross motor skills

-- a psychologist or mental health counselor to help you cope with your diagnosis
+- a psychologist or mental health counselor to help you cope with the diagnosis and living with MS

 - an occupational therapist, who can give you the tools to perform day-to-day tasks more efficiently

-- a social worker to assist you with finding financial resources, entitlements, and community services
+- a social worker to assist with finding financial resources, entitlements, and community-provided services

-- a dietitian or nutritionist to help you maintain a healthy diet
+- a dietitian or nutritionist to help you maintain a balanced diet

 - a speech-language pathologist if you’re having problems with speech, swallowing, or breathing

 - nuts and seeds